-I’m a third-year PhD student in Computer Science at NYU, where I’m advised by Joan Bruna and Chris Musco.
+I’m a fourth-year PhD student in Computer Science at NYU, where I’m advised by Joan Bruna and Chris Musco.
 My degree is supported by an NSF Graduate Research Fellowship.
 I’m affiliated with the Algorithms and Foundations, MaD, and CILVR groups.
 I also help organize the ML-NYC speaker series at the Flatiron Institute.

 I study algorithms mathematically.
 The main themes in my research are linear algebra, approximation theory, and deep learning.
 I’m broadly interested in scientific computing and optimization too.